-For this unit we will be exploring a combination of tools, techniques and decorative processes while utilizing the hand building techniques of coiling, extruding, slumping, and slab construction.
+For this unit we will be exploring a combination of tools, techniques and decorative processes while combining hand building techniques of coiling, extruding, slumping, slabs, with wheel thrown elements.

 Coiling = the process of rolling clay into a long rope like form.
 Coiling is a method of creating pottery.
 It has been used to shape clay into vessels for many thousands of years.
 It ranges from Africa to Greece and from China to New Mexico.
 They have used this method in a variety of ways.
 Extruding = the process of shaping a material (such as clay, metal or plastic) by forcing it through a die.
 Slumping = the process of shaping clay slabs by laying them over a from Slab construction = Slab Method - A method of making pottery by which a thick, flat plate, or slice, of clay is cut into shapes which then are joined to form an object.
 The joined edges are scored and then slip is used to fuse the pieces together.
 Slip = Clay diluted with water to the consistency of cream, used for joining pieces of clay.